-SEARMS staff will advise that further appeals can proceed to the independent Housing Appeals Committee (HAC).
+SEARMS staff will advise that further appeals for State-owned housing can proceed to the independent Housing Appeals Committee (HAC).
 Alternatively, they may access the HAC on www.hac.nsw.gov.au or freecall on 1800 629 794.

 Any SEARMS employee or Board member involved in the application assessment or housing allocations processes must disclose and register any personal or other relationship with a tenant or applicant being considered for housing assessment or allocation.